Back to Writing

 The Good

-Both Claude Code and Amp completed the task.
-I ended with todo apps hosted on Fly.io.
+Both models completed the task.
+I received working todo apps hosted on Fly.io from each.

 The Bad

-• Differentiator 1 - health check: Both used a deployment health check, but Amp's worked and Claude's had a critical bug.
+• Health Checks: Both used a deployment health check.
+Amp's worked.
+Claude's had a critical bug.

-• Claude Code used in-memory storage.
-It's fine for a toy example, but not beyond that.
+• Claude Code used in-memory storage, which works only for a toy example.

-• Amp did better.
-It asked whether I wanted in-memory storage or SQLite for persistence.
-I wanted persistence, so I appreciated the question.
+• Amp performed better.
+It asked whether to use in-memory storage or SQLite for persistence.
+I chose SQLite and appreciated the question.

-• Claude Code checking if the app exists first in CI is nice.
+• Claude Code smartly checked if the app exists before deploying in CI.

-• Amp doing a health check verification in CI after deploy is nice.
+• Amp verified the health check in CI after deployment, another good step.

 The Ugly

-Both failed to test Docker locally before deploy.
-Claude Code didn't try; Amp tried, failed, and kept going without prompting me.
-This is a major issue for me.
+Both models failed a critical step: testing Docker locally before deployment.
+Claude Code didn't even try.
+Amp tried, failed, and deployed anyway without asking me.
+This was a major failure.

 Prompts